Baltimore Colts relocation to Indianapolis: The NFL's return to Baltimore

 The NFL finally returned to Baltimore on November 6, 1995, when Cleveland Browns owner Art Modell announced his intention to move the Browns to Baltimore for the 1996 NFL season.
 Like most other sports teams' moves, including that of the Colts, Modell had intended to keep the Browns name, colors, history, and memorabilia for the rechristened Baltimore Browns.
 Like the Colts' move, the Browns' move led to lawsuits by the City of Cleveland.
 At the same time, some Baltimore football fans balked at Modell's intention to rechristen his team as the "Baltimore Browns."
-As badly as they wanted to see the NFL return, they were uneasy at the prospect of taking Cleveland's football history in a manner that seemed similar to how they believed Irsay had taken the Colts' legacy with him to Indianapolis.
+They felt the NFL effectively allowed Irsay to take Baltimore's football history with him to Indianapolis when the league allowed him to retain the Colts' 1953-83 history and records.
+As badly as they wanted to see the NFL return, they were uneasy at the prospect of taking another city's football history in a manner that seemed similar to how they believed Irsay had taken the Colts' legacy with him to Indianapolis.

 Eventually, Modell agreed to a settlement that granted him an "expansion" franchise in Baltimore that in turn would assume the then-current Browns' contracts, and would also inherit most of its personnel.
 However, he was required to leave the Browns' name, colors, history, and memorabilia in Cleveland.
 In return, the league allowed the Browns to "suspend operations" until the 1999 season.
 When the Browns returned that year, they reclaimed the history and records of the 1946–95 Browns, though for all intents and purposes they were an expansion team with a roster stocked primarily via an expansion draft similar to every other North American professional sports team established in the modern era.
 The last NFL team to completely suspend operations temporarily, coincidentally, was also a Cleveland team at the time: the Rams, who suspended operations for one year in 1943 because of World War II before moving to Los Angeles in 1946.